 In-Kind Contributions - Donated materials and services, if any, are valued at fair market value and recorded as net assets without donor restrictions.
+Donated services are valued based on hours volunteered by professionals and local market rates for such professionals.
 Donated materials including office furniture and equipment with a fair market value below \$2,500 are not capitalized or recorded.
 The Organization has benefited from personal services provided by a substantial number of volunteers in program operations and fundraising campaigns.
-Volunteer time has been estimated to be 2,604 and 2,160 hours for the years ended June 30, 2021 and 2020, respectively.
+Volunteer time has been estimated to be 2,310 and 2,604 hours for the years ended June 30, 2022 and 2021, respectively.
 Most contributed services do not meet the criteria for recognition in the financial statements.
 The modified cash basis of accounting allows recognition of contributed services only if the services create or enhance nonfinancial assets or the services would have been purchased if not provided by contribution, require specialized skills, and are provided by individuals possessing those skills.
-Donated services, with an estimated fair value of \$32,262 and \$30,086 in the years ended June 30, 2021 and 2020, met those criteria and are included in contributions on the statements of revenues, expenses, and other changes in net assets - modified cash basis.
+Donated services, with an estimated fair value of \$38,200 and \$32,262 in the years ended June 30, 2022 and 2021, met those criteria and are included in contributions on the statements of revenues, expenses, and other changes in net assets - modified cash basis.
 Those services are primarily for printing, professional design work, professional consulting, legal services, and accounting services.